- 1½ lbs sweet potatoes* (about 2 large) - I used white japanese sweet potatoes

 - As you shape the gnocchi, dust them lightly with the flour from the pan.

 - Cook gnocchi in the boiling salted water, in small batches of about 15-20 at a time.
 The gnocchi are done when they float to the surface and remain there for about 15 seconds, should take about a minute and a half.
 Using a slotted spoon or skimmer, remove the gnocchi from the water and shake off excess water.
 Place the cooked gnocchi on a baking sheet lightly greased in olive oil while you cook the rest.
-I find tossing the cooked gnocchi with a little olive oil helps prevent them from sticking together.

 - Toss the gnocchi with your sauce of choice and serve immediately.
 Enjoy.